DariuszBrysz/Reservo/.ai/prd.md

 -   Given I am viewing my list of reservations, I can select an option to edit a reservation.
 -   Editing is only possible for reservations that are more than 12 hours in the future.
 -   I can only modify the duration of the reservation; the facility, date, and start time are not editable.
--   The system validates that the new duration does not conflict with any existing reservations or extend past 10 p.m.
+-   The system validates that the new duration does not conflict with any existing reservations or extend past 22
 -   Upon successful edit, the reservation details are updated in my reservation list and on the facility's schedule.

 ### ID US-008